 Curiosity, my own and hopefully theirs, led me to share something I had no intention of sharing.
 About 10 days before this, I’d had a surgery at Paoli Hospital where a surgeon performed a small miracle.
 He re-opened an artery in my heart that was more than 95% blocked.
 He did it through an incision in my right wrist that you’d have trouble inserting a cocktail straw through.

-The question I brought to that class was the one that had dogged me since this all happened: how am I still here?
-How do you live when precious little blood is reaching your heart?
+The question I brought to that class was the one that had dogged me since this all happened: How am I still here?
+How do you live when precious little blood is reaching your heart through its biggest artery?

 One of the perks of being an editor for a magazine with “Health” in its name is I could ask doctors.
 And this is what they told me: I’m alive because life found a way.

 I didn’t find a way, at least the conscious part of me, which was conveniently ignoring the fact that I was getting slower when I ran and that I didn’t really know what my cholesterol and triglyceride numbers were because I hadn’t gone to the doctor in 6 years.
 I felt fine—that was the cloak I wore, and it fended off the nagging concerns of mid-life and the reality that my family has a long history of heart disease.

 Instead, my body laced together a network of capillaries that routed blood around the blockage and to my oxygen-hungry heart.
 The twin miracles of my body and medical science conspired to grant me a grace I hadn’t earned.

 As I start on my 6th decade, I find that this is the lesson.
 Life and love find a way.

 I’m reminded this week of my neighbors growing up.
 Herman and Mina were young and Jewish and lived in a small village in Poland.
 They knew each other a little bit, nothing more.
-When the Nazis invaded Poland at the start of World War II, they were sent to work camps.
+When the Nazis invaded Poland at the start of World War II, they were sent to different work camps.